Language-Research-Technology/ldaca-website/content/resources/user-guides/portal/filters/index.md

 ### Record Type

-The type or categorisation of an item, i.e. a {{< glossary_link display="collection" id="collection" >}}, {{< glossary_link display="object" id="object" >}} or file.
+The type or categorisation of an item, i.e. a <GlossaryLink display="collection" id="collection" />, <GlossaryLink display="object" id="object" /> or file.
 For individual files, this field also gives information about the nature of the material, i.e. primary material, transcription, annotation etc.

 __Examples:__
 - Annotation